thdim/cheat-sheets/Laravel.md

 ### routes

-Point to a static blade template (no params)
+Route in a static blade template (no params)
 `Route::view('/', 'index');`

 Set named route